frephs/IS24-AM21/documentation_wip/uml.md

 }

 PlayedCard <-- CardSides : uses
+PlayedCard "1" *-- "1" RelativePosition : is composed of
 PlayedCard *-- SidedCard: is composed of
 GoldCard <-- PointConditionTypes : uses
 CornerEnum <-- Corner : uses